Blobfolio/riprip/README.md

 # -t 2 -t 3 -t 4 -t 10
 ```

-If you'd rather stick with one program, that's fine too.
-Rip Rip Hooray! will rip an entire disc, including the HTOA (if any), by default, and give you a helpful cue sheet too:
+If you'd rather stick with one program to keep things simple, that's fine too.
+Rip Rip Hooray! will rip an entire disc, including the HTOA (if any), by default, and generate a helpful cue sheet too:

 ```bash
 # Rip the whole disc!
 riprip
 ```

 Whether you're ripping a few tracks or all tracks, Rip Rip Hooray! will check them against both the [AccurateRip](http://accuraterip.com/) and [CUETools](http://cue.tools/wiki/CUETools_Database) databases to verify their accuracy.
-Confirmed tracks are exempted from subsequent rip passes, so aside from being perfect, they make things go faster too.
+Confirmed tracks are exempted from subsequent rip passes, so aside from being perfect, they'll speed things up too.

-If any tracks _don't_ verify the initial Rip Rip rip, check to see if _enough_ data was recovered for [CUETools](http://cue.tools/wiki/CUETools) repair.
-You'll need the whole album for this, so if you used a different program for the good tracks, you'll need to merge those files with the ones Rip Rip Hooray! recovered.
-If you used Rip Rip Hooray! for everything, just open the cue sheet it generated.
+If any tracks _don't_ verify after the initial Rip Rip rip, check to see if _enough_ data was recovered for [CUETools](http://cue.tools/wiki/CUETools) repair.
+You'll need the whole album for this, so if you used a different program for the good tracks, you'll need to merge those files with the ones Rip Rip Hooray! partially recovered.
+(If the whole disc was ripped by Rip Rip Hooray!, just open the cue sheet it generated.)

 If automatic repair works, great!
 You're done!

-If not, don't worry; _iterate!_
+If not, _iterate!_

 Simply re-run Rip Rip Hooray!.
 It will pick up from where it left off, (re)reading any sectors that have room for improvement, skipping the rest.